sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/50-lifecycle/00-release.md

 ## JavaScript action

-Since this kind of action generate dist files, we need to take the produced files in account during the release
+When action **generate dist files**, we need to take the produced files in account during the release

 **.releaserc**